Bowditch's JSJ tree and the quasi-isometry classification of certain Coxeter groups, with an appendix written jointly with Christopher Cashen: JSJ tree for certain right-angled Coxeter groups

 In this section we show that endpoints of bicoloured geodesics are distinguished elements of $\partial W$.
 We also establish two results which relate separation properties of subsets of vertices in $\G$, of subcomplexes of $\Sigma$, and of subsets of $\partial W$.
 The proofs in this section use some standard facts about reduced words in (right-angled) Coxeter groups, from~\cite{davis-book}.

 For the proofs of Lemma~\ref{lem:parallel} and Corollary~\ref{cor:parallel} below, we do not need all of the Standing Assumptions~\ref{assumptions}.
-Indeed, in Lemma~\ref{lem:parallel} the conclusion that $\eta$ is eventually $(a,b)$-bicoloured holds for all right-angled Coxeter groups, and the entire conclusion of Lemma~\ref{lem:parallel} and of Corollary~\ref{cor:parallel} holds for all hyperbolic right-angled Coxeter groups.
+Indeed, in Lemma~\ref{lem:parallel} the conclusion that $\eta$ is eventually $(a,b)$-bicoloured holds for all right-angled Coxeter groups, and the entire conclusion of Lemma~\ref{lem:parallel} and of Corollary~\ref{cor:parallel} holds for all hyperbolic right-angled Coxeter groups with square-free defining graphs.

 \begin{lemma} Let $\gamma$ be an $(a,b)$-bicoloured geodesic in $\cC$, and let $\eta$ be any other geodesic in $\cC$.
 If $\gamma^+ = \eta^+$, then in the direction of $\eta^+$, the geodesic $\eta$ is eventually $(a,b)$-bicoloured, and the geodesic $\eta$ eventually coincides with either $\gamma$ or $\gamma c$, with the latter case occurring only if there is a (unique) vertex $c$ of $\G \setminus \{a,b\}$ which is adjacent to both $a$ and $b$. \end{lemma}